alanr74/Barrier/README.md

 - Migrated from .NET 9 preview to .NET 8 for stability
 - Removed unit tests project to simplify the codebase
 - Enhanced logging for invalid plate validation with specific reasons (not found, expired, not yet valid)
+- Made ApiDownBehavior configurable per barrier

 A C# Avalonia-based desktop application for managing automated barrier controls with number plate validation and scheduling.

 ## Overview

 This application controls multiple barriers that open/close based on vehicle transactions.
 It integrates with external APIs for number plate data and uses scheduled jobs to automate barrier operations.
-The system supports different fallback behaviors when the number plate API is unavailable.
+The system supports different fallback behaviors when the number plate API is unavailable, now configurable per barrier.

 ## Features